-It is extremely important to cement any exposed wire immediately at completion of the buffing operation.
+It is important to cement any exposed cord at the completion of the buffing operation.
 Cement must be allowed to dry thoroughly before proceeding with further processing of the tire.

 Fill cavities after cement has dried with repair gum and stitch firmly.